beneboeck/toep-cov-estimation/README.md

 }
 ```
 ## Licence of Contributions
-The contributions and extensions are also covered by the BSD 3-Clause License:
+This code is covered by the BSD 3-Clause License:

 > BSD 3-Clause License
 >